 Can I tell you about my Saturday night?
 Conditions didn’t look like they were going to be perfect, no. There were scattered clouds scudding across the sky, the wind was rising, and the thermometer was falling.
 Not a night for deep CCD imaging, that was for sure.
 However, following my age-old prescript, “Head for the Dark Site Unless It’s Raining,” I said the heck with it, packed up my Nexstar 11GPS, and lit-out for my club site, which is quite a few miles west of Chaos Manor South near the small town of Tanner-Williams, Alabama, close to the Mississippi-Alabama state line.

 Frankly, I was excited.
 While my dark observing site isn't perfect—there's a prominent light-dome to the east—the Milky Way is visible and can even be striking on a halfway decent night.
 And if I couldn’t do any CCD imaging, well, I’d do some visual work and maybe give my Stellacam II deep sky video camera a workout.
 God knows, I haven’t used it nearly as much as I should have over the two years I’ve had it.
-Couple the Stellacam II to a C11 at a decent dark, and you’ll be amazed at just how deep you can go.
-Wind is not a deal-breaker as it would be for “real” CCD imaging, since the camera's maximum exposure time is a forgiving 12 seconds.
+Get the Stellacam II to a C11 to a reasonably dark sky, and you’ll be amazed at just how deep you can go.
+One of these days, I'll come up with an observing project perfect for the Stellacam.
+It really is an amazing little gadget.

 Excitement over, I got the RAV4 unloaded, set up the telescope, laid out the rest of my astro-stuff, and was just about ready to sit down on the observing chair and wait for darkness.
 “Might as well go ahead and plug in the telescope hand-controller,” I thought.
 Then it hit me.
 I didn’t even have to hunt through the gear to know: The box containing the NexStar HC was sitting back in Chaos Manor South’s living room.